-If the USB has an error from the initial formatting, the Windows 10 won’t successfully install.
+If the USB has an error from the initial formatting, Windows 10 won’t successfully install.
 Therefore, it’s essential to ensure that you create a bootable USB.
-Simply copying the Windows 10 ISO files into a USB without proper care won’t work.
+Simply copying the Windows 10 ISO files into a drive without proper care won’t work.

-The primary method used to transfer files for standard USB drives might not work when creating a USB to install Windows 10.
+The primary method to transfer files for standard USB drives might not work when creating a drive to install Windows 10.
 However, in some cases, you can get a bootable Windows 10 USB from a store.

-However, if you need to create your USB, you need to manually transfer the Windows 10 files into the bootable USB.
+However, if you need to create your USB, you must manually transfer the Windows 10 files into the bootable USB.

-Ensure that your desktop or laptop is configured to boot and install Windows 10 from a USB.
-Unfortunately, many computers don’t have this setting by default, and therefore you need to set it manually.
+Ensure your desktop or laptop is configured to boot and install Windows 10 from a USB.
+Unfortunately, many computers don’t have this setting by default, so you need to set it manually.

 To do this, power up your computer.
 When you see the manufacturer’s logo appear (for example, Toshiba or Acer), you’ll see an option to press a unique key.
 This particular key depends on the make and model of the computer.